TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

     A folder called :file:`Documentation` containing at least the files :file:`Index.rst` and :file:`guides.xml`.

 #.
-Choose your prefered method of rendering (See bellow):
+Choose your prefered method of rendering (See below):

 Make sure that `Docker <https://www.docker.com/>`__ is installed on your system.